Blendify/blender-manual/trunk/blender_docs/manual/physics/fluid/introduction.rst

 In general, you follow these steps:

 #.
-First you want to set the :doc:`simulation domain </physics/fluid/types/domain>`,
+First you want to set the
+   :doc:`simulation domain </physics/fluid/types/domain>`,
 #.
-Next set the :doc:`fluid source(s) </physics/fluid/types/fluid_object>`, and specify there physical properties,
+Next set the
+   :doc:`fluid source(s) </physics/fluid/types/fluid_object>`, and specify there physical properties.
 #.
-In some cases you may want to set other objects to :doc:`Control the Flow </physics/fluid/types/flow>` of the fluid,
+In some cases you may want to set other objects to
+   :doc:`Control the Flow </physics/fluid/types/flow>` of the fluid,
 #.
 You can also depending on your scene add other objects related to the fluid, like:
    :doc:`Obstacles </physics/fluid/types/obstacle>`,
    :doc:`Particles </physics/fluid/types/particle>` floating on the fluid
 #.
-And lastly you must :doc:`Bake the Simulation </physics/fluid/types/domain>`.
+And lastly you must
+   :doc:`Bake the Simulation </physics/fluid/types/domain>`.

 .. tip:: Baking is done on the Domain object!